bird-house/birdhouse-deploy/birdhouse/README.md

 ## Mostly automated unattended continuous deployment

-***NOTE***: this section about automated unattended continuous deployment is superseded by the new `./components/scheduler` that can be entirely enabled/disabled via the `env.local` file.

 Automated unattended continuous deployment means if code change in the checkout of this repo, on the same currently checkout branch (ex: config changes,